 We are now studying a Book of the Bible which is the best one to make us understand reality.
-We learn that it is utmost foolishness to believe and have as our guiding principle of life that God respects a profession of faith which has only or mostly an external form of religious behavior.
+We learn that it is utmost foolishness to believe God respects us when our religious profession of faith is only or mostly an external display.

-This is biblical psychology.
+We are now studying biblical psychology.
 You should note that it is definitely very different from the psychology of the world, a psychology which will not really help you.